 Advocacy groups; Employment; Rural transportation; Transportation disadvantaged persons; Transportation planning

-Evelyn Blumenberg.
+Evelyn Blumenberg and Peter J. Haas.
 "The Travel Behavior and Needs of the Poor: A Study of Welfare Recipients in Fresno County, California, MTI Report 01-23" Mineta Transportation Institute Publications (2002).